Bill would require schools to have seclusion and restraint policy

 The bill also would require annual training for staff on alternative ways to manage student behavior.

 Rep. Larry Klemin, R-Bismarck, sponsored the bill but did not present it to the House Education Committee on Tuesday.
-Co-sponsor Sen. Joan Heckaman, D-Fargo, spoke in favor of the bill.
+Co-sponsor Sen. Joan Heckaman, D-New Rockford, spoke in favor of the bill.

 "We can help these students, their parents, educators and administrators make school success possible for all students, but we need to start with a policy," she said.